Spiritual symbols of significance

 In Exodus 12:15, regarding the Feast of Unleavened Bread, leaven was not permitted.
 It was not permitted in the Passover meal and Yahuah forbade leaven to be used in the grain offering.

 When used negatively, leaven represents pride and false teaching and the dough represents the Fathers set apart people.
-Leaven by definition can be referred to as false doctrine.
+Leaven by definition can also be referred to as false doctrine.
 It works hidden, you can see the effect of the growth of the yeast– the rising lump of dough– but you cannot see it working internally.
 Once introduced, it cannot be isolated.
 Yahusha used leaven in this negative context when talking of false doctrine in the Gospels

 Matthew 16:6 And Yahusha said to them, “Mind!
 And beware of the leaven of the Pharisees and the Sadducees.